Guide to visiting the Córdoba Patios Festival (2026)

 The festival was awarded UNESCO Intangible Cultural Heritage of Humanity status in 2012, and it’s one of the most important spring events in southern Spain.
-If you love traditional Andalucian architecture and flower-filled pretty corners, it’s a must-see.
-Read on for my tips on how to get the most out of your visit.
+If you love traditional Andalucian architecture and flower-filled pretty corners, it’s a must-see!
+This article is based on my personal experiences of visiting the Patios Festival while living in Andalucía.

 The history of the festival